dd9jn/rfc4880bis/crypto-refresh.md

 - Only for V5 packets, a one octet key version number and N octets of the fingerprint of the public key or subkey to which the session key is encrypted.
   Note that the length N of the fingerprint for a version 4 key is 20 octets; for a version 5 key N is 32.
-  The key version number may also be zero, and the fingerprint omitted (i.e. the length N is zero in this case), for an "anonymous recipient" (see {{pkesk-notes}}).
+  The key version number may also be zero, and the fingerprint omitted (that is, the length N is zero in this case), for an "anonymous recipient" (see {{pkesk-notes}}).

 - A one-octet number giving the public-key algorithm used.